rails/rails/guides/source/association_basics.md

 ##### Saving Behavior of Associated Objects

-When you assign an object to a `has_one` association, that object is automatically saved (in order to update its foreign key).
-In addition, any object being replaced is also automatically saved, because its foreign key will change too.
+When you assign an object to a `has_one` association, that object is automatically saved to update its foreign key.
+Additionally, any object being replaced is also automatically saved, as its foreign key will change too.

-If either of these saves fails due to validation errors, then the assignment statement returns `false` and the assignment itself is cancelled.
+If either of these saves fails due to validation errors, the assignment statement returns `false`, and the assignment itself is canceled.

-If the parent object (the one declaring the `has_one` association) is unsaved (that is, `new_record?` returns `true`) then the child objects are not saved.
-They will automatically when the parent object is saved.
+If the parent object (the one declaring the `has_one` association) is unsaved (that is, `new_record?` returns `true`) then the child objects are not saved immediately.
+They will be automatically saved when the parent object is saved.

 If you want to assign an object to a `has_one` association without saving the object, use the `build_association` method.
+This method creates a new, unsaved instance of the associated object, allowing you to work with it before deciding to save it.

+Use `autosave: false` when you want to control the saving behavior of the associated objects for the model.
+This setting prevents the associated object from being saved automatically when the parent object is saved.
+In contrast, use `build_association` when you need to work with an unsaved associated object and delay its persistence until you're ready.

 ### `has_many`